DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-2-mentor-materials.md

 Watch the video together of a teacher talking to her pupils.
 Note down the language she uses, which promotes challenge and aspiration and communicate a belief in the academic potential of her students, such as:

 - Acknowledging the challenge
-- Stating that it will be a ‘tricky task’
+- Stating that it will be a 'tricky task'
 - Asking pupils to use the feedback from the previous task
 - Explaining that it is an opportunity to show off their learning
 - Expressing belief in the pupils.